DevBetz/Public-Projects/README.md

-# Public-Projects
+# **Public-Projects**

-### Authors Note: ###
-Welcome to my Python Projects Portfolio!
-This repository features projects I've created to hone my skills in **Object-Oriented Programming (OOP)** and explore various aspects of Python development.
-Each project demonstrates my ability to use classes effectively and apply programming concepts to practical problems.
-While some of the projects I've worked in the beginning of my Python/ Programming education may be considered fairly basic and simple, I believe it's important to remember where we started and I keep it committed here as a reminder to look back at the progress I've made and to continue learning.
-Several projects also serve as a useful refference guide for various modules.
+## **Author’s Note**

+Welcome to my Python Projects Portfolio.
+This repository showcases projects that have helped me refine my **Object-Oriented Programming (OOP)** skills and explore various aspects of Python development.
+These projects demonstrate practical applications of programming concepts, with a focus on problem-solving.

+Early projects remain committed to this repository as a reference point for progress and learning.
+Some serve as useful guides for specific modules and implementations.

-In addition to Python I've recently start experimenting with hosting applications in container and will continue to add the finished projects in the Docker directory.
+Lately, I’ve been experimenting with **containerized applications** and will continue adding finished projects to the **Docker directory**.

-When you're ready, go ahead and fork some of the desired files/ applications for testing; note that some projects located in their own folders will need all files contained in the folder to work properly.
-For example, Pong has mutliple components each separate by its own file (Scoreboard.py will now workwithout main.py, etc.,).
+Fork and test any project, but note that some require multiple files to function properly (e.g., Pong’s `Scoreboard.py` and `main.py`).

-Enjoy and feel free to reach out if you have any questions!
+Feel free to reach out with any questions.
-Thank you!

-Best wishes,

--- DevBetz
+— **DevBetz**

 ---

-## 🚀 Projects Included
+## **Projects Included**

+### **Classic Games**

-### **1. Classic Games such as FizzBuzz, Pong, Snake, Blackjack, and Asteroids**
+- FizzBuzz, Pong, Snake, Blackjack, and Asteroids.

-- Classic programming challenges implemented in Python.

-### **2. Productivity Projects**
+### **Productivity Applications**

-- From Pomadora Productivity Timers, Mail Merge, Flash Cards, and other UI applications.
+- Pomodoro Timer, Mail Merge, Flash Cards, and other UI-based tools.

+### **Security & Encryption**

-### **3. Security Related Projects such Password Generators, File Encryption, Password Manager**
+- Password Generators, File Encryption, and a Password Manager.

-- Experimental password generator apps leveraging (pseudo-)random functions.
+### **AI & Automation**

-- Exploring string manipulation and randomization techniques for practical applications.
+- Projects using OpenAI, Fabric, and scripting for automation.

-### Artificial Intelligence Related Projects with tools such as Fabric, Open-AI, and more.
-- Experimentation with various prompts and models.
+### **Architecture & Diagram Tools**

+- Architecture Diagram Builder for system design visualization.

 ---

-## 🌟 Updates
+## **Latest Updates (March 21, 2025)**

-**Latest Update (3/21/25):**

-- Updated Functionality to older, conditional statement Projects:
+### Code Improvements

+- Refactored and optimized older projects:

     - FizzBuzz

-    - High_Lower Project
+    - High_Lower Game

-    - Experimental password generator apps.
+    - Experimental Password Generators

+### Project Cleanup

- - Removed unfinshed UI Building Projects in Tkinter folder:
+- Removed unfinished Tkinter UI projects.

-    - Tkinter Projects Folder
-    - MileToKilometerConverter.py
-    - FlowChartBuilder(v).py
+### New Additions

-- Added TrueFalseGame and 50 States Game:
+- **True/False Game & 50 States Game**
-    - Data.py
-    - Main.py
-    - Question_Model.py
-    - Quiz_Brain.py

-- Added Boot.dev Projects:
-    - Asteroids
-    - Book Bot
-    - Boot.dev Repo
+- **Boot.dev Projects:** Asteroids, Book Bot, Boot.dev Repo.

-- Added Docker Projects to separate directory:
-    - Docker Repo
-    - Dockerfile
-    - Cheatsheet
+- **Docker Projects:** Now organized in a separate directory.

-- Architechture Diagram Builder:
+- **Architecture Diagram Builder:** Core scripts and documentation.
-    - Readme.md
-    - main.py
-    - Alt.py

-- Productivity Applications:
+- **Productivity Tools:**

-    - Flash Cards for learning French (can be modfied with additional data sets)
+    - Flash Card app for language learning (customizable datasets).

-    - PhotoFrame - I didn't want to spend money on subscription for an applicatoin that display photos... so I built one myself.
+    - **PhotoFrame:** A local, subscription-free digital photo frame app.

-    - More updates to come soon!
-See Roadmap for upcoming projects.
+More updates to come.
+See the **Roadmap** for future plans.

 ---

-## 📈 Roadmap
+## **Roadmap**

-I plan to continually expand this portfolio by:

-- Adding more games and utility projects.
-I have additional ideas for Cat Boardgames, Survivor, and D&D story-telling/ deck building style games.
+Plans for expansion include:

+- Developing new board game-inspired applications (D&D storytelling, deck-building, and strategy games).

-- Exploring advanced Python libraries and frameworks.
+- Building advanced Python-based automation and security tools.

-- Integrating data analysis, web scraping, and GUI development projects.
+- Expanding into data analysis, web scraping, and GUI development.

-- Scripting using Powershell, Bash, and Python.
+- Increasing scripting projects in PowerShell, Bash, and Python.

 ---

-## 🛠️ Tools & Environment
+## **Tools & Environment**

 - **Languages:** Python 3

+- **Frameworks & Libraries:** Tkinter, OpenAI, Fabric, Cryptography, Docker

-- **IDEs Used:** PyCharm (initial development), Visual Studio Code (updated versions)
+- **Development Tools:** PyCharm, Visual Studio Code

+- **Hosting & Deployment:** Docker, Local Machine

 ---

-## 📚 About Me

-I'm a passionate Python developer with a focus on Cybersecurity; I intend to use this repository as a way of showcasing my growth and as a means of refference.
-I'm a book nerd and enjoy reading/ learning, playing boardgames, and figuring out how to make things work.
-This portfolio reflects my commitment to learning, experimenting, and solving real-world challenges through code and new technologies.
-I do not consider myself and expert, but rather a practitioner that is consistently learning.
+## **About Me**

+I’m a Python developer with an interest in **cybersecurity, automation, and problem-solving**.
+This repository is both a portfolio and a reference for continuous learning.

+Outside of coding, I enjoy reading, playing board games, and experimenting with new technology.
+I focus on **practical development** rather than theory alone, and I believe in constant improvement through hands-on experience.

 ---

-## 💡 Suggestions or Collaboration?

-Feel free to reach out if you have feedback or would like to collaborate on a project! 😊
+## **Collaboration & Feedback**

+If you have suggestions, feedback, or want to collaborate, feel free to reach out.
+Open to discussing new projects and ideas.